guibueno/guibueno.github.io/_docs/02-integration.markdown

 #### 2. Communicative CALL (late 1970s)

 This period is marked by the rejection of a pure behaviourism.
-Rather than just drill exercises, computers would also offer stimuli to authentic communication, such as discussion prompts.
+Rather than just drill exercises, computers would also feature discussion prompts and other forms of conversation starters that students could use to engage in authentic communication.

 > "Proponents of communicative CALL stressed that computer-based activities should focus more on using forms than on the forms themselves, teach grammar implicitly rather than explicitly, allow and encourage students to generate original utterances rather than just manipulate prefabricated language" (Warschauer & Healey, 1998, p.
 57)